 We’ve created a combination of sides that are packed with both color and flavor.
-While we don’t necessarily focus on nutrition during the holidays, these side dishes can be lighter options for those not looking for that post-Thanksgiving dinner nap.
+While we don’t necessarily focus on nutrition during the holidays, these side dishes can be lighter options if you want to mix your menu up to prevent that post-Thanksgiving dinner nap.

 This grain salad screams fall – apple cider vinegar, butternut squash, cranberries, pecans, and apples provide great texture, flavor, and color.

 Butternut squash quinoa salad is also a great stuffing substitute for non-stuffing fans, but it will surely appease stuffing fans too!
 Quinoa is a hearty vegetarian option too.

 This is a great alternative to traditional sweet potato marshmallow bakes.
 The roasted bananas add sweetness without adding sugar.
 Never roasted bananas before?
 Check out this short video to learn how!